Denver · Denver Metro · Median Home Value $625,000 · Population 715,522

 Waiting for Rates to Drop

 Variable HELOCs automatically decrease when the Fed cuts.
 Opening now means you get immediate access AND benefit from every future cut.
-Waiting six months costs you six months of opportunity.
+Waiting six months costs you six months of opportunity — and a HELOC opened today captures every 2026 cut automatically.

 5